 Rapallo is an important tourist destination in the Tigullio region, serving as a gateway to Santa Margherita Ligure and Portofino, from where one can easily reach Monte di Portofino.

-With its 30,000 inhabitants, Rapallo is considered almost a city and as such it has its drawbacks, like traffic congestions at certain times of day.
-Nonetheless it still enjoys all the privileges that characterize the neighboring towns.
+With its 30,000 inhabitants, Rapallo is considered a proper city, but it comes with some inconveniences, such as traffic congestion in its main streets at certain times of the day.
+However, it also enjoys all the privileges characteristic of neighboring municipalities.

-The town is squeezed between the sea and the hills, a location which guarantees a mild climate year round.
-It has a beautiful promenade that goes from the port to the residential complex called "Castello dei Sogni" on the way there are some interesting sights such as the old castle on the sea, symbol of the city, and the Parco Casale with beautiful Villa Porticciolo and Villa Tigullio, housing the town library.
+Nestled between the sea and the hills, providing a mild climate year-round, Rapallo boasts a beautiful promenade stretching from the harbor to the residential complex known as the "Castle of Dreams."
+Along the way, you can find points of interest like the ancient Castle on the sea, a symbol of the city, and the Casale Park, a green oasis housing two beautiful villas, Villa Porticciolo and Villa Tigullio, the latter being the location of the municipal library.

-Rapallo also offers a lot of walks.
-We recommend the coastal path to the small village of San Michele di Pagana, a favorite swimmers’ destination.
-Equally impressive but more challenging is the uphill trail through the woods towards Montallegro Sanctuary, which offers a beautiful view of Rapallo, the Gulf of Tigullio, and in the clearest days Corsica.
+Rapallo offers numerous walking opportunities, including a recommended coastal path leading to the small village of San Michele di Pagana, a favorite destination for beachgoers.
+Equally captivating but more challenging is the path that ascends through the woods to the Sanctuary of Montallegro, offering a beautiful view of Rapallo, the Gulf of Tigullio, and, on clear days, even Corsica.

 Montallegro can also be reached by cable car, the only one in Liguria, in 8 minutes starting from the center of Rapallo